LPF33/TypeScript/README.md

     -   Node.js
     -   Socket.io
 -   #### About:
-    Finally I build a multiplayer-website.
+    Finally I have started to build a multiplayer-website.
 You send the given link to a friend.
 This link connects both players to a private Gaming-Room.
 Only Two-Player-Games ( for the moment ).
     First game: Mini-Racer game.
 The signaling is handled by socket.io.
-    Not finished yet, I will add more features soon!
+    Styling and more features are coming soon!
 -   #### Preview:
     missing

 ### space_invaders:

 -   Play the game on https://larspefe.herokuapp.com/Games
 -   Classical shoot'em up game.
-Great way to to implement all the features of a programming language.
+Great way to implement all the features of a programming language.
 -   ### Preview:
     ![](SpaceInvaders.PNG)